TomasMiskov/irina-web/index.md

 <img class="profile-picture" src="assets/images/irina-eu-flag.png">

 Hi, I'm Irina!
 I'm a researcher and (almost) lawyer working at the intersection of human rights, EU policy, and anti-trafficking work.
-Currently based in Brussels, where I'm doing a Bluebook Traineeship at the **European Commission** after spending the last year as a Researcher at **La Strada International**.
+Currently based in Brussels, I'm doing a Bluebook Traineeship at the **European Commission** after spending the last year as a Researcher at **La Strada International**.

 My academic path has been a bit of a winding one — I studied European Studies (with a heavy dose of EU law), then a Master's in Public International Law focused on migration, and somewhere along the way I also picked up a Bachelor's in Psychology because understanding *why* people do what they do felt just as important as understanding the rules they're supposed to follow.
 All three at the **University of Amsterdam**.